mork-optimization/mork/docs/examples/TSP.md

 A neighborhoods represents all potential solutions that can be reached for a given solution applying a movement.
 In general, Neighborhoods can be explored using two different strategies:

 1. Eager exploration: Movements in this neighborhood are generated at once, using a list (`List<>`) of EagerMoves.
 Convenient, but may waste computer resources when the improve method is not a best improvement approach.
-2. Lazy exploration:  Movements in this neighborhood are generated lazily under demand using `Streams` with LazyMoves.
+2. Lazy exploration:  Movements in this neighborhood are generated lazily under demand using `Streams` with Moves.
 Generate moves only when they need to be evaluated.

-**Eager Exploration**
+**Insert neighborhood**

 To better explain eager exploration we are going to use the Insert classical move as an example.
-The insert operator consist in removing a location from the route and insert it between other two locations (i.e., insert it at a specific position) .
+The insert operator consist in removing a location from the route and insert it between other two locations (i.e., insert it at a specific position).

 Have a look to the example depicted in the figure above.
 The location with ID=7 has been removed from the route, and it is wanted to insert it between locations 2 and 3.
 The resulting route after the insertion is shown in the second array.